cspotcode/grunt-organized/README.md

 Then configure plugins and register tasks using the enhanced APIs, original grunt APIs, or any mix of the two.

-##Grunt API Enhancements:
+##Grunt API Enhancements

 ###registerTask

-In addition to grunt's normal `registerTask interface, grunt-organized also supports:
+In addition to Grunt's normal `registerTask` interface, grunt-organized also supports:

 `grunt.registerTask(taskName: string, description?: string, ...tasks: (function|string|object)[])`
 `grunt.registerTask(taskName: string, description?: string, tasks: (function|string|object)[])`